Memories From Strange Matter

 More great shows and memories followed in the years since my first indoctrination.
 I remember playing a Simpsons arcade game with my wife in between local sets on a Friday night, and cursing at myself for not being as good at it as I was in my youth.
 I vividly remember the frantic feeling of bolting out of an amazing Jason Isbell Friday Cheers set so I could make it across town to Strange Matter to catch PJ Sykes and Mac McCaughan (made it in time for Mac, sadly missed PJ).
 And of course, most shows ended up with me stalking out the merch table before and after sets trying to work up the courage to talk to the band, and more often than not chickening out and just buying a T-shirt.
 Actually, come to think of it, I think the vast majority of band T-shirts I’ve bought at concerts were bought at Strange Matter.
 Huh.

-There was a Des Ark show in December of 2015 that stands out too, but not for Des Ark even though she was amazing and I got to enjoy it with RVA Magazine editor and musical encyclopedia Drew Necci.
+There was a Des Ark show in December of 2015 that stands out too, but not for Des Ark even though she was amazing and I enjoyed it with RVA Magazine editor and musical encyclopedia Drew Necci.
 No, the opening acts are what stand out to me.
 It was the first time I caught Doll Baby live, with Julie Storey blowing me away, and the second or third time I got to catch Lucy Dacus live before her meteoric rise.
 Her set stands out because it was the first time I caught her since The Fader had premiered “I Don’t Wanna Be Funny Anymore” and you could feel the buzz building in the crowd – I remember noticing a lot of people who seemed to be there just to see her in fact.
 It also came less than a month after I interviewed her for RVA Magazine over kimchi at J-Kogi and it was just a surreal experience watching this artist, who used to play living rooms and was now on the cusp of breaking out, perform on stage with grounded resonance and veteran poise.

 Of all the shows I went to though, my most-cherished memory happened in February 2017.
 It was a Friends For Equality show that sadly didn’t draw a huge crowd, but that didn’t matter to me.
 For those who frequented Strange Matter, you know the type of show.
 You spend the first half shocked that more people aren’t here, and the other half loving how intimate the concert has become.
 It’s also always nice to have your pick of where to stand/sit in a concert so that level of comfortable accessibility has to be key.

 Feral Conservatives, one of my very favorite bands from Virginia, went on early in the night and performed some new songs that would end up on their fantastic record later that year (that sadly turned out to be their last).
-There was some mandolin problems early-on, but that didn’t stop them from performing with the melodic fervor that caught my attention the first time I heard their music.
+There was some mandolin problems early on, but that didn’t stop them from performing with the melodic fervor that caught my attention the first time I heard their music.
 I think I saw them four times before their dissolution, and this just might be my favorite.
 With their aberrant melodies and gutsy punk spirit, the band just seemed to be Strange Matter in every conceivable sense.
 After their set, I remember sitting at the bar wishing, somehow, that the band would uproot their lives and move to Richmond so I could see them perform in this space more often.

 After them, there were performances by RAIC, or some form of it, and Samuel Goff’s Among The Rocks and Roots, tying this while article together serendipitously.
 And while I was captivated by their music, I have to admit, I was just counting down the minutes until the headliner went on, because that’s what really made me clear my schedule that night and what really makes this night unforgettable to me.